fossasia/2012.fossasia.org/index.md

 ![FOSSASIA Group](images/fossasia_group3.jpg "FOSSASIA Group")

+Happy students at Open Design Weeks.
+More than 50% of all participants are female.

+![Hong Phuc Dang](images/hong_profile.jpg "Hong Phuc Dang")

 Hong Phuc Dang, organizer of the Open Design weeks at a meetup in the Saigon Science Park in Ho Chi Minh City

-![Hong Phuc Dang](images/hong_profile.jpg "Hong Phuc Dang")

 ## About

 OpenDesign.Asia is dedicated at promoting sharing among designers and cooperation across the continent and around the world.
-The initiative was started by a group of international contributors during [FOSSASIA](http://fossasia.org) 2010 in Ho Chi Minh City including [Hong Phuc Dang](https://twitter.com/hpdang), [Mario Behling](http://mariobehling.de), and Pierros Papadeas.
+The initiative was started by a group of international contributors during [FOSSASIA](http://fossasia.org) 2010 in Ho Chi Minh City by [Hong Phuc Dang](https://twitter.com/hpdang) and [Mario Behling](http://mariobehling.de).

 **Open Design** is the development of graphical interfaces, physical products, machines and systems through use of publicly shared design information and Open Source applications.
 The goals and philosophy are identical to [Open Source Software](http://en.wikipedia.org/wiki/Open_source) and [Open Source Hardware](http://en.wikipedia.org/wiki/Open_source_hardware) design, but reside in a different paradigm.